-Furthermore, if you’re a woman who wants to be a coal miner, but you think you shan’t dare accomplish it because the coal miner in the diarrhea commercial had a penis, then I’m sorry — but you don’t deserve to be a coal miner.
+Furthermore, if you’re a woman who wants to be a coal miner, but you think you shan’t dare accomplish it because the coal miner in the diarrhea commercial had a penis, then I’m sorry — but you’re silly.

 People should do what they want; they’ll figure it out.
 We don’t need the government trying to protect our dinosaur brains.